DataDog/integrations-core/citrix_hypervisor/README.md

 ### Installation

 The citrix_hypervisor check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.
+The recommended way to monitor Citrix Hypervisors is to install one Datadog Agent on each hypervisor.

+#### Datadog User

+The Citrix Hypervisor integration needs a user with at least [`read-only`](https://docs.citrix.com/en-us/xencenter/7-1/rbac-roles.html) access to monitor the service.

 ### Configuration